mike1372/toy-robot/README.md

 * The board - will need to know what size it is
 * A command interpreter - will process command line input and convert it into a format to be sent to the robot.
 It will not be responsible for maintaining the safety of the robot however this requirement could be handled here by ignoring commands that would send the robot to its doom - actually no as the command interpreter does not know anything about the board

+* Now will add a command controller to run the robot with the interpreted commands

 Assumptions
 -----------